List of countries with McDonald's restaurants

 McDonald's is one of the largest chains of fast-food restaurants in the world, with more than 40,000 outlets worldwide.
 The majority of McDonald's outlets are franchises.

 The list of countries follows the company's own calculation and contains several non-sovereign territories.
-Today, (Note: As of 2024) there are over 13,000 McDonald's restaurants in the United States, over 6,800 in mainland China, and almost 3,000 in Japan.
+Today, (Note: As of 2024) there are over 13,000 McDonald's restaurants in the United States, over 7,700 in mainland China, and over 3,000 in Japan.
 Its home country and the two largest foreign markets make up more than half of McDonald's stores worldwide.
-In addition, there are also almost 1,600 McDonald's restaurants in France, almost 1,500 in Canada, over 1,400 in the United Kingdom, over 1,300 in Germany, almost 1,200 in Brazil, over 1,000 in Australia, almost 800 in the Philippines and over 750 in Italy.
+In addition, there are also over 1,600 McDonald's restaurants in France, over 1,500 in Canada and the United Kingdom, almost 1,400 in Germany, over 1,200 in Brazil, over 1,000 in Australia, over 800 in the Philippines and Italy, and over 700 in India.
 McDonald's has also ceased operations in some countries it previously operated in.